apache/cloudstack-documentation/source/adminguide/autoscale_without_netscaler.rst

 Runtime Considerations
 ----------------------

-An administrator should not assign a VM to a load balancing rule which is configured for AutoScale.
+An administrator should not assign an Instance to a load balancing rule which is configured for AutoScale.

-Making API calls outside the context of AutoScale, such as destroyVM, on an autoscaled VM leaves the load balancing configuration in an inconsistent state.
+Making API calls outside the context of AutoScale, such as destroyVM, on an autoscaled Instance leaves the load balancing configuration in an inconsistent state.
-Though VM is destroyed from the load balancer rule, it continues be showed as a service assigned to a rule inside the context of AutoScale.
+Even though the Instance is destroyed from the load balancer rule, it continues to be shown as a service assigned to a rule inside the context of AutoScale.